 November 24, 2017

-A year ago today, the music world lost a true pioneer in Pauline Oliveros, the electronic musician, academic and activist who quite literally changed the way we listen to music and the world around us.
+Electronic musician, academic and activist Pauline Oliveros changed the way we listen to music and the world around us.

 In 1965, pioneering experimental composer, performer and educator Pauline Oliveros released ‘Bye Bye Butterfly’.
 The piece opens out quietly at first: sharp, oscillating frequencies gradually arresting and compacting all surrounding noise to create a tunnel of solitary, vivid sound.
 Almost instantly, you are absorbed.
 Most importantly, you are fully listening.